mwiencek/weight-balanced-tree/README.md

 Returns a new version of `tree` with `value` removed.
 The old version is not modified.

+If `value` is not found in the tree, the same tree reference is returned back.

 If this was the last value in `tree`, `null` is returned (indicating an empty tree).